How to Arrange Content

 Visitors often mistake underlined text for links.
 This leads to confusion and reduces the impact of what you were trying to highlight.

-Use Heading 6 to consistently format a page.
+Use Heading 6 and Heading 5 to consistently format a page.

-If you have a page with content that is clearly broken into sections, apply a Heading 6 to add section titles.
-While the Heading 5 format may also be appropriate to organize sections, do not use Headings 1-4.
-They are not intended for use on the W&M website.
+If you have a page with content that is clearly broken into sections, apply a Heading 6 to section titles.
+Heading 5 may also be appropriate for additional organization.
+Do not use Headings 1-4 within your content, as they are reserved for structural elements of the template.

 Use bulleted lists and links (along with headings) to break up copy on longer pages.